Froggi22/Rat-God-Website/README.md

 ## About

-This is the source code for Rat God's website, covered by the [GNU General Public License version 2](LICENSE).
+This is the source code for Rat God's website, covered by the [GNU Affero General Public License version 3](LICENSE).
 Rat God is an Open Source Discord bot project that will help you in the game Escape From Tarkov.
 Have easy and fast access to in-game information!

 This repository is for everything related to the website.